lkendrickd/comptia/CompTIA A+ Core 1 (220-1101) Practice Test.md

     C. Lightning
     D. Serial port

-50. **[Short Answer] What is the name of the feature that allows a computer to boot an operating system from a network server (without local storage media)?** (Hint: It is often enabled in BIOS/UEFI for network boot.)
+50. **What is the name of the feature that allows a computer to boot an operating system from a network server (without local storage media)?**
+    A. PXE (Preboot Execution Environment)
+    B. UEFI Secure Boot
+    C. Remote Desktop Protocol (RDP)
+    D. Virtual Machine Boot

 51. **A PC has one DVI and one HDMI port on its video card.
 The user wants to add a second monitor, but the second monitor only has a DVI input.
 What is the simplest way to connect this second monitor?**
     A. Install a second video card with DVI